Market Harborough: 1066–1799

-In 1086 the Domesday Book records Bowden as a Royal Manor organised in seventy-three manors.
+In 1086 the Domesday Book records Bowden as a Royal Manor organised in 73 manors.
 The population lived in three villages, Great Bowden, Arden and Little Bowden.
 The Manor of Harborough is first mentioned in 1199 and 1227 when it was called "Haverberg".
 It is likely that Harborough was formed out of the Royal Manor with the intention of making it a place for tradesmen and a market when a new highway between Oxendon and Kibworth was established to help link Northampton and Leicester.
 A chapel dedicated to St Dionysius was built on the route, whilst St Mary in Arden retained Parish Church status.

 A market was established by 1204 and has been held on a Tuesday ever since 1221.
-Eventually this market lead to the modern name of Market Harborough.
-The trades people of Harborough had large tofts or farm yards at the rear of their property where goods were made and stored.
+Eventually this market led to the modern name of Market Harborough.
+The tradespeople of Harborough had large tofts or farmyards at the rear of their properties where goods were made and stored.
 Many of these yards remain but have been subdivided down their length over the years to give frontage to the High Street.

 The steeple of Harborough Church was started in 1300 and completed in 1320.
 It is a broach spire, which rests on the walls of the tower, and are earlier than recessed spires which rise from behind a square tower as at Great Bowden.
 By 1382 the village of Arden had been abandoned, although the church remained in use for some years.
 In 1470 the main part of Harborough Church was completed.
 An open stream ran down the High Street.
 The Town Estate was created and managed by a body of Feoffees elected by the townspeople, to help manage among other things the open fields surrounding the town, the proceeds from which were used for a variety of purposes.
-In 1569 the town was briefly in the news as the Privy Council debated whether a local girl Agnes Bowker had given birth to a cat.
+In 1569 the town was briefly in the news as the Privy Council debated whether a local girl, Agnes Bowker, had given birth to a cat.
 From 1570 the Town Estate owned several properties within the town.